dnikic/interviewcore/README.md

 - Whats the most common letcode problem that can be solved with recursion?

 OpenAi question:
-- Explain recursion in javascript and show an explained example of reverse linked list letcode problem.
+- Explain recursion in javascript and show an explained example of its ussagee to solve the reverse linked list letcode problem.

 ## Overview

 6 coding interview concepts
 - Hash map
 - Recursion
-- BFS DFS
+- BFS
+  DFS
 - Binary search
 - Sliding window
 - Heap